 Greetings from the Westmont College Theatre Arts Department!
 It’s truly a time of celebration and new beginnings here at Westmont with the completion of Phase I building and a gorgeous campus.
-Our new tenure track faculty member, Bob Hamel, is leading a revised program in technical production and design, and we just upgraded our costume shop, scene shop, and lighting systems with new equipment for students to learn on.
-In addition, last December we completed a fantastic renovation of Porter Hall, creating a new convertible rehearsal and performance space, additional costume storage, and a new green room and seminar room for theatre and dance students!
-It is a time to celebrate, and our 2011-12 season did so in style, offering stunning productions of world classics, musical theatre, contemporary dance, guest artists and speakers from the US and abroad, performance art, new plays, and the inauguration of our new theatre space.
+Our new tenure track faculty member, Jonathan Hicks, is leading a revised program in technical production and design, and we just upgraded our costume shop, scene shop, and lighting systems with new equipment for students to learn on.
+It is a time to celebrate, and our 2013-14 season is doing so in style, offering stunning productions of world classics, musical theatre, contemporary dance, guest artists and speakers from the US and abroad, performance art, new plays, and the inauguration of our new theatre space.

 As you look into our program, please keep in mind these qualities of a Theatre education at Westmont.
 Most important, we learn and create in a Christ-centered environment.
 Our fundamental mission is to integrate our faith and the study of the theatre.
 Not only do we wish to develop a broad and rich knowledge of the theatre, but we are committed to studying the art form in the light of the heritage and principles that inform our faith.

-I encourage you to explore our website to find out more about our outstanding faculty, scholarships and what we offer here, including major and minor tracks in theatre and dance.
+I encourage you to explore our website to find out more about our outstanding faculty, scholarships and what we offer here, including major track in theatre.
 Additionally, if you are visiting campus we encourage you to visit a class, see a production, and set up an interview and/or audition time to get to know us better.
 All the best to you in your journey, and please contact us with any follow up questions you may have about getting involved in the Westmont Theatre and Dance program.

 Department of Theatre Arts